Using CAN bus with (not just NUCLEO) mbed boards

 Using CAN bus with mbed boards

 Two low cost STM32F103C8T6 boards are connected to the same CAN bus via transceivers (MCP2551 or TJA1040, or etc.).
 CAN transceivers are not part of NUCLEO boards, therefore must be added by us.
 Remember also that CAN bus (even a short one) must be terminated with 120 Ohm resitors at both ends.
+Although there seems to be an alternative solution.

 The mbed boards in this example are transmitting CAN messages carrying two data items: